bhar1gitr/AlgoView/README.md

 ## Running the Application

-Once the installation is complete, you can run the AlgorithmicView app with the following command:
+Once the installation is complete, you can run the AlgoView app with the following command:

 ```bash
 npm run dev